Program Requirements

 Required Courses

-The Master of Arts in International Criminal Justice requires 36 credits consisting of eight required core courses (24 credits) and four electives (12 credits; see the list of courses below).
+The Master of Arts in International Criminal Justice requires 36 credits consisting of seven (7) required CORE courses (21 credits) and five (5) ELECTIVES courses (15 credits; see the list of courses below).

 - ICJ 700 International Crime and Justice Theory